NCAS-CMS/cfdm/docs/source/tutorial.rst

 indexed contiguous, ragged array is stored in a `Count` object and is retrieved with the `get_count_variable` method of the `Data` object.

-An index variable that is required to uncompress a indexed, or indexed contiguous, ragged array is stored in an `Index` object and is retrieved with the `get_index_variable` method of the `Data` object.
+An index variable that is required to uncompress an indexed, or indexed contiguous, ragged array is stored in an `Index` object and is retrieved with the `get_index_variable` method of the `Data` object.